olistroemer/dsc_05-01_project/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-4-1.png)<!-- -->

-## Which interval on average contains the maximum number of steps
+## Which interval on average contains the maximum number of steps?

 ```r